-- a) Purpose.
-The purpose of the appeal process is to allow a student to present their claims, if any, regarding the timeliness or fairness of the Honor proceedings that led to the student's conviction or sanctioning. - b) Appeal Grounds and Time Limits for Filing Appeals - (1) Appeal for new evidence.
+a) Purpose.
+The purpose of the appeal process is to allow a student to present their claims, if any, regarding the timeliness or fairness of the Honor proceedings that led to the student's conviction, sanctioning, or determination of non-compliance.

+b) Appeal Grounds and Time Limits for Filing Appeals

+(1) Appeal for new evidence.
 Within two years following the hearing with the Panel for Sanction, a guilty student may file an unlimited number of appeals based on new evidence.
-For purposes hereof, "new evidence" is defined as evidence that (i) is within the scope of evidence deemed, at the Pre-Hearing Conference, to be admissible at the hearing, and (ii) was not known by the guilty student to exist at the time of the hearing and/or was not available at the time of hearing. - (2) Appeal for good cause.
-Within thirty (30) calendar days following the hearing with the Panel for Sanction, a guilty student may file a single appeal for good cause (including an Expedited Appeal, in the case of a suspended or dismissed student) with respect to their conviction and/or sanctioning.
+For purposes hereof, "new evidence" is defined as evidence that (i) is within the scope of evidence deemed, at the relevant proceeding, to be admissible, and (ii) was not known by the student to exist at the time of the proceeding and/or was not available at the time of proceeding.

+(2) Appeal for good cause.
+Within thirty (30) calendar days following the hearing with the Panel for Sanction, a guilty student may file a single appeal for good cause (including an Expedited Appeal, in the case of a suspended or dismissed student) with respect to their conviction, sanctioning, and/or determination of non-compliance.
 For purposes hereof, appeals for "good cause" shall include, without limitation, appeals relating to the fundamental fairness and/or timeliness of the applicable proceedings.